superbenefit/knowledge/content/notes/dao-primitives/primitives/index.md

 ### DAO Primitives Framework

-The [framework](notes/dao-primitives/framework/framework.md) aims to provide a practical resource for selecting and using #primitives to support and coordinate [purpose-aligned](notes/dao-primitives/Purpose.md) networks of *small, autonomous teams*.
+The [DAO Primitives Framework](notes/dao-primitives/DAO%20Primitives%20Framework.md) aims to provide a practical resource for selecting and using #primitives to support and coordinate [purpose-aligned](notes/dao-primitives/Purpose.md) networks of *small, autonomous teams*.

 ### Other Frameworks